 Pepperdine class of 2007

-Specializing in Anxiety Relief, Depression Reduction, Addiction and Couples Therapy.
+Specializing in Anxiety, Depression, Addiction and Couples Therapy.
 Treating mental, emotional and relationship issues related to Covid-19.

 Individual therapy is an exploration of experiences and patterns of behavior, feelings or thoughts that have been the source of concern and distress.
 While it is often challenging to journey on these paths, when done in a familiar and safe therapeutic relationship, it can result in closer, more fulfilling relationships, a greater sense of emotional well-being and increased self-esteem.